JordanMartinez/purescript-jordans-reference/00-Getting-Started/02-The-REPL.md

 ## Starting the REPL

-Once the above three requirements have been met, you can start the REPL using one of two commands.
-Use the one that's easiest to remember:
+Once the above three requirements have been met, you can start the REPL using one of two commands:
 - `psc-package repl`
-- `pulp repl`
+- `pulp repl` (this project will use this command)

 ## Using the REPL